reZach/secure-electron-template/docs/scripts.md

 npm run dist-all
 ```

+These commands make use of [electron-builder](https://www.electron.build) to build your app for production.

 #### Generating translation files
 Translations for multiple languages can be generated automatically without manual effort.
 To create translations, run `npm run translate`.
 > Note - There are additional details/setup that must be done the first time in `app/electron/localization/translateMissing.js` before running the command successfully.
 There is also additional information in this file how the translation process works.

 #### Audit your application
 Thanks to [`@doyensec/electronegativity`](https://github.com/doyensec/electronegativity), we can audit that our application meets all of the secure practices as recommended by the Electron team.
-To run it, run `npm run audit`.
+To run it, run `npm run audit-app`.
 > Note - there are limitations of AST/DOM parsing (which the package uses) to verify secure practices.
 Some results of the report are false positives (ie. `LIMIT_NAVIGATION_GLOBAL_CHECK` and `PERMISSION_REQUEST_HANDLER_GLOBAL_CHECK`).

-These commands make use of [electron-builder](https://www.electron.build) to build your app for production.